 Our role is to guide firms through this process in a structured and proportionate way.

-Our focus is on ensuring applications are well-structured, credible and regulator-ready, reducing delays and helping firms enter the market on a compliant and sustainable footing.
+Our focus is on ensuring applications are well-structured, credible and regulator-ready, reducing delays and enabling firms to enter the market on a compliant and sustainable footing.

 Mon | 09:00 – 17:00 | |